-Table 1C: Bird Island's 2010 Housing Statistics
+Table 1C: Renville's 2020 Housing Statistics

-Bird Island 2010 Census Number Percent
+Renville Housing Units Number Percent

-Occupied Housing Units 487 100.0%
+Occupied Housing Units 473 100.0%

-Owner-Occupied Units 393 80.7%
+Owner-Occupied Units 357 75.4%

-Population in Owner-Occupied Units 859
+Population in Owner-Occupied Units 958

-Average Owner Household Size 2.19
+Average Owner Household Size 2.68

-Renter-Occupied Units 94 19.3%
+Renter-Occupied Units 116 24.5%

-Population in Renter-Occupied Units 170
+Population in Renter-Occupied Units 311

-Average Renter Household Size 1.81
+Average Renter Household Size 2.68

-The 2010 Census showed that the City had 274 families, with an average family size of 2.77 persons.
-There were 102 families with related children under 18 years of age.
-There were 39 female heads of household with no husband present, and 23 of them had children under the age of 18.
-In 2010, The 2011 to 2015 Census estimate shows that 18.7% of the residents are below the poverty line.
-The 2010 Census showed that the City had 37 (3.6%) minority persons living in the community.
-The majority of the minority population (33) are Hispanic or Latino persons.
+The 2020 American Community Survey (ACS) showed that the City of Renville had 296 families, with an average family size of 3.3 persons.
+A "family" is defined as a group of members who maintain kinship with each other while living in the same dwelling or different dwellings.
+146 families included related children under 18 years of age.
+There were just 28 female heads of household with no husband present, 17 of whom had children under the age of 18.
+ACS estimates show that 13.0% of City residents lived below the poverty line in 2020.
+The 2020 ACS showed that 294 minority persons (i.e. People of Color) lived within the community in 2020.
+The highest reported minority race (103) identified as being Hispanic or Latino.

-The number of occupied housing units in 2010 was 487.
-There were 393 (80.7%) owner occupied housing units and 94 (19.3%) renter occupied units.
-The 2010 Census showed that of these occupied housing units, 12 units had no vehicle available.
-Another 180 occupied housing units had only one vehicle available.
-Along with the occupied housing units, Bird Island contains 60 vacant housing units, which accounts for 11% of the total housing units.
+In 2020, the City of Renville contained 473 occupied housing units.
+357 (75.4%) were owner-occupied housing units and 116 (24.5%) renter occupied units.
+The 2020 ACS showed that, of these occupied housing units, 12 units had no vehicle available.
+Another 180 occupied housing units had just one vehicle available.

+In addition to the occupied housing units, the Renville community contained 56 vacant housing units in 2020.
+These accounted for roughly 10% of the City's total housing units.